 To expand your understanding of vacation rental marketing, as well as the highs and lows of being an owner, go right to the source with five of our favorite vacation rental blogs.

 Find him on Twitter: @bookmorenights

 Matt Landau’s straightforward writing style and hands-on approach to vacation rental marketing have made him an industry expert and guest blog contributor to popular sites like HomeAway and FlipKey.
 He’s owned and operated vacation properties in Panama for six years, and isn’t afraid to share what’s worked for him — or what flopped.
-Recently he wrote about the story of an owner who created a name and logo for their vacation rental.

 Find her on Twitter: @cottageguru